globalpayments-samples/online-payments-auth-and-delayed-capture/dotnet/README.md

-# .NET Card Payment Example
+# .NET Authorization and Delayed Capture Example

-This example demonstrates card payment processing using ASP.NET Core and the Global Payments SDK.
+This example demonstrates authorization and delayed capture payment processing using ASP.NET Core and the Global Payments SDK.

 ## Requirements